ossobv/planb/README.rst

   - use fs-name and optionally human-name
   - use asciifield for fs-name?
 * Check whether the mount-point != zpool-name works properly.
+* Replace the exception mails for common errors (like failing rsync) to use mail_admins style mail.
+* After using mail_admins style mail, we can start introducing mail digests
+  instead: daily summary of backup successes and failures.
 * Fix System calls to always save stderr for exception output.
 * Fix admin "Planb" name as "PlanB".
 * Split off the subparts of the HostConfig to separate configs: